everettknudsen/bme547-TSHtest-everettknudsen/README.md

 I have also included documentation within the code for more information about what each function does.
 Sphinx documentation is also available in the index.html file!

+Please ignore the json files folder, it is empty.

 On GitHub, I have included the json files from the test_data.txt file.
 All are included for reference.